nx-v/cjk/README.md

 # Nexo's CJK font collection

-for use in
+For use in Agma Schwa's Cursed Conlang Circus contest